zzzzabbbbbb/bratzche/README.md

 ## Contact

-For more information or to contact the Bratzche team, please send an email to [your email].
+For more information or to contact the Bratzche team, please send an email to zzzzabdi@icloud.com

 ## Project Status

 In active development.

 ## Última Actualización

-[Fecha de hoy]
+01-28-25